Ridireacht/PrimeNumbers/README.md

   - [X] Add checks to those inputs
   - [X] Make calculation method itself (simple trial division)
   - [X] Add output of values calculated
-- [ ] Prove calculations to be valid, optimize the algorithm itself, fix security issues and simply enchance your program
+- [X] Prove calculations to be valid, optimize the algorithm itself, fix security issues and simply enchance your program
-  - [X] Prepare a function that compares calculated primes with the actual list of primes from an external file, while also counting number of primes checked and saves the last correct one ***(done 12.04.2022 - 13.04.2022)***
+  - [X] Prepare a function that compares calculated primes with the actual list of primes from an external file, while also counting number of primes checked and saves the last correct one ***(done 12.04.2022)***
   - [X] Optimize algorithm with more accurate range, even/uneven number handler and other stuff ***(done 13.04.2022)***
   - [X] Embed a timer for algorithm and its results' verification function, so you could see their performance ***(done 13.04.2022)***
-  - [ ] Add try {} catch blocks to handle possible exceptions and just generally fix existing bugs
+  - [X] Handle or fix existing exceptions, bugs and other problems, so your program could run stable ***(done 13.04.2022)***
 - [ ] Optimize function with multi-threading
 - [ ] Make it save the result in a database, and if calculations were ever done once, make it use data from database instead of recalculating numbers already known
 - [ ] Make the DB calls asynchronous with async/await